Last Updated on Jul 27, 2023

 - (Option + F3) to Open Appearance Settings in System Settings

 - (Option + F10) to Open Sound Settings in System Settings.

 Also Get, Best Keyboard Shortcuts for Mac

 Another keyboard shortcut to open System Preferences without Mouse is pressing the Option+F2 button, opening the Display window, and then pressuring the Command+L to return to the System Preferences.
-Ultimately, with the help of two keyboard shortcuts, ALT+F2 and Command+L, you’ll be able to launch the System Preferences.
+Ultimately, you can launch the System Preferences with the help of two keyboard shortcuts, ALT+F2 and Command+L.

 Here’s all about new ways to manage or access system preferences on Mac using Only a keyboard.